InfectRisk

 Current situation: Influenza

-In week 15 of 2026, activity of influenza (seasonal flu) in Belgium is low.
+In week 20 of 2026, activity of influenza (seasonal flu) in Belgium is low.
 The trend — derived from clinical surveillance — is stable.
-Over a four-week comparison, a clear decline is visible.

 The classification is based on the ECDC ERVISS weekly reports, drawing on data from Sciensano via its sentinel GP network and the National Reference Centre for Influenza.
 Seasonally, infection waves in Belgium typically peak between December and February; activity is usually markedly lower during the summer months.
 How severe a given season becomes depends on the circulating virus variant and the population's immune status, among other factors.